AlisherXujanov/Fullstack-Project1/Hosting.md

 Please note that PythonAnywhere doesn't support Pipfile.lock, so you might need to generate a requirements.txt file from your Pipfile.
 You can do this using the following command:

 `pipenv lock -r > requirements.txt` - is outdated
-🎯 New version is: `pipenv run pip freeze > requirements` txt
+🎯 New version is: `pipenv run pip freeze > requirements.txt`